-George Rose sadly passed away in July 2018 although his wife Sheila, (Harold’s daughter), is still involved in the business.
+George Rose sadly passed away in July 2018 although his wife Sheila, (Harold’s daughter), now retired is still interested in the business

 The respect accorded to the departed and the bereaved by Arthur and Harold Lymn has happily been transmitted, undiluted, to the present generations